hashiba-k-jp/C-LOTUS/memo.md

 When exporting to a file, ASPA information is **not** included by default.
 Thus, it will not work if imported in the original LOTUS implementation (by han9umeda).
 It will work by putting ``ASPA: {}`` to the .yml file to indicate that there is no ASPA.

+#### parallel processing
+Parallel processing is available using OpenMP.
+This is useful when creating multiple instances of LOTUS, giving each one an initial condition, and executing them with ``LOTUS.run()``.

 <hr>

 #### pathの順序